-One of the most commonly asked questions received by technicians in any given SMP clinic is the option of receiving scalp micropigmentation with hair and is it actually possible?
+One of the most commonly asked questions that we receive is regarding the option of receiving scalp micropigmentation with hair and if it is actually possible?

 Do I need to shave my scalp for an SMP treatment?

-It is absolutely not necessary to shave your scalp when receiving your Scalp Micropigmentation treatment.
-A technician will simply work their way through your scalp and hairline, section by section.
-To add, the length of your hair also doesn’t actually matter.
+It is not necessary to shave your scalp when receiving your Scalp Micropigmentation treatment.
+An SMP technician will simply work their way through your scalp and hairline, section by section.
+Also, the length of your hair also doesn’t actually matter.
 Scalp micropigmentation with hair will work whether you wear your current hair long or short.

 Does Scalp Micropigmentation damage the existing hair follicles?